trinker/qdap/vignettes/qdap_vignette.md

 The Venn diagram can be a useful way to visualize similarty between grouping variables with respect to word use when the number of groups is relatively small.
 The <a href="http://trinker.github.io/qdap_dev/trans_venn.html" target="_blank"><code>trans_venn</code></a> function wraps the <a href="http://cran.r-project.org/web/packages/venneuler/index.html">venneuler</a> package to produce Venn diagrams.
 The user must keep in mind that producing this output is computationally slow, thus consideration must be given with regard to data size and number of groups when using <a href="http://trinker.github.io/qdap_dev/trans_venn.html" target="_blank"><code>trans_venn</code></a> to avoid overplotting and lengthly plot production.
 The use of the <b><font color="green" face="courier new">stopwords</font></b> argument can also be useful to reduce the overlp of common words between grouping variables.

 If a data set is larger the user may want to consider representing the data as a <a href="http://trinker.github.io/qdap_dev/dissimilarity.html" target="_blank"><code>dissimilarity</code></a> matrix or as an adjacency matrix that can be plotted with the <a href="http://cran.r-project.org/web/packages/igraph/index.html">igraph package</a> as seen in the <a href="#plotadj2">presidential examples above</a>.

+In the following example the reader will notice the centers of the circles (i.e., the person labels) are very similar to the arrangement of the same data in the <a href="#plotadj">adjaceny matrix plot</a> of the same data above.

 ```r